 I have always been very active since I was little.
 I started playing tennis when I was seven.
 I ended up playing for a Division One college.
 I think because I started sports at such a young age, I’ve always just been very healthy.
 My passion grew as I got older, even more.

-How did you become interested in the AFPA Prenatal and Postnatal Fitness Specialist certification?
+How did you become interested in the AFPA Prenatal and Postpartum Fitness Specialist certification?

 I looked at a lot of different certification companies and what they had to offer, what specific information I would be learning, what products came with the purchase of the certification, books, videos, and how much hands-on and visual learning I would have.
 AFPA really stood out to me.